6 Best Organic, Eco-Friendly Futon Mattress Options

 Mattresses with eco-friendly and natural (but not fully organic) materials are also popular.
 They aid in removing pollutants from your mattress without the higher cost of using 100% organic material.

-Some of the best materials to look out for include:
+Here are some of the best materials to look out for.

-These materials are not only safe for human and environmental health but are also comfortable and durable.
+These materials are not only safe for the environment, but are also comfortable and durable.

 Natural and Organic Materials Certifications